Deep419/Pollen-Object-Detection/README.md

 # README #

-This repo contains all the scripts that you will need to create pollen patches and calculate training metrics.
+This repo contains all the MATLAB scripts that you will need to create pollen patches and calculate training metrics.

 Steps :